shah-in-boots/notes/permanent/R-rmdl.md

 Additional expansion of the documentation and development process are listed:

 - Creation of the major new class `<fmls>` is described at [R-rmdl-formulas](R-rmdl-formulas.md)
+- Creation of a major class that represents the relationship between two variables, which serves as the atomic building block for tables.
+This is in [R-rmdl-articulation](R-rmdl-articulation.m).
 - Development of the `<mdl_tbl>` class and its visualization using the `{gt}` package is described at [R-rmdl-tables](R-rmdl-tables.md)

 # Versions